 Burrows Island Lighthouse was automated in 1972, when the remaining Coast Guard personnel left the station.
 The boathouse and keepers’ dwelling were boarded up, and then in the early 1990s a modern optic replaced the Fresnel lens in the lantern room.
 A helicopter landing pad now stands where the keeper’s bungalow was located, and a Fresnel lens, reportedly used at Burrows Island, can now be found at the Coast Guard Station in Port Angeles.
 (The lens on display doesn’t seem to match any of the historic characteristics for Burrows Island.)

-Forty acres of the island now make up Burrows Island State Park, which includes the light station and 1,000 feet of shoreline.
+Forty acres and 1,000 feet of shoreline around Burrows Island Lighthouse were conveyed to the Washington State Parks and Recreation Commission in 1978, and the state has since acquired most of the 486-acre to create Burrows Island State Park.
 A trail behind the lighthouse winds through groves of madronas to the top of the island, where the 650-foot climb is rewarded with a spectacular view of Rosario Strait.

-On April 27, 2006 the availability of Burrows Island Light Station to an eligible entity was announced under the National Historic Lighthouse Preservation Act of 2000.
+On April 27, 2006 the availability of Burrows Island Light Station to an eligible entity was announced under the National Historic Lighthouse Preservation Act of 2000, and in response, five non-profits submitted applications.
 Secretary of the Interior Ken Salazar signed paperwork on June 23, 2010 to begin the transfer of Burrows Island Lighthouse to the Northwest Schooner Society, and the Coast Guard cleaned up lead contamination at the site before the society obtained title to the property later that year.
-Northwest Schooner Society plans to create an interpretive center within the lighthouse itself and offer multi-day "Lighthouse Keeper Programs," where participants can stay in the Craftsman-esque keepers' duplex.
-Thanks to grants from Washington Trust for Historic Preservation, Washington State Lighthouse Environmental Program, and Pacific Medical Centers, restoration of the station started in 2011 with the goal of having the building weather-tight and safe by fall.
-Please visit the society's Burrows Island Lighthouse website for information on helping with the restoration or visiting the station.
+Northwest Schooner Society plans to create an interpretive center within the lighthouse itself and offer multi-day “Lighthouse Keeper Programs,” where participants can stay in the Craftsman-esque keepers’ duplex.
+Thanks to grants from Washington Trust for Historic Preservation, Washington State Lighthouse Environmental Program, and Pacific Medical Centers, restoration of the station started in 2011 with the goal of having the buildings weather-tight and safe by fall.
+Please visit the society’s Burrows Island Lighthouse website for information on helping with the restoration or visiting the station.